l7mp/stunner-auth-service/README.md

 ```

 Note that in reality the authentication service should run in your Kubernetes cluster and it should
 be available only to clients *inside* the same cluster.
-In particular, in most installations the
-REST API will be exposed via the Kubernetes `ClusterIP` Service called
-`stunner-auth.stunner-system`.
 This helps prevent security problems arising from unauthenticated
 external clients obtaining valid TURN credentials for a running cluster.

 **Warning:** Never expose the STUNner authentication service externally.
 Since the REST API is not